-Missile boast puts North Korea threat on Trump's front burner
+Facing growing North Korea nuke threat, Trump vows: 'It won't happen!'

 "They're likely further along than many experts and pundits give them credit for," according to Klingner.
 "We may not know where they are on that path, but we know they're on it."

-Kim boasted in his New Year's remarks that his country has successfully tested a variety of ICMB technologies.
+Kim boasted in his New Year's remarks that his country has successfully tested a variety of ICBM technologies.
 "Research and development of the cutting-edge tech weapons are actively progressing and strengthening our defense capabilities, including last-stage preparation of tests for intercontinental ballistic rocket launch have been continuously succeeding," he declared.

-If the young leader goes ahead, an ICMB test would be a flagrant violation of numerous United Nations resolutions and beg a response from Trump.
+If the young leader goes ahead, an ICBM test would be a flagrant violation of numerous United Nations resolutions and beg a response from Trump.

 The President-elect has called Kim a "maniac," but has also said he would sit down and negotiate with him, a break from long-standing international norms.